Skip to main content

 Code Generation

-Instructing ChatGPT to generate code is as simple as this:
+Instructing ChatGPT, or any other LLM-based AI chatbot, to generate code is as simple as this:

 Act as a junior python programmer.
 Please write the code to generate madlibs from 3 arrays of 6 items each: prepositions, verbs and nouns, with the nouns also being used as direct objects.
 After writing it, execute the code.